-Now, if the final month’s payment is not $125 dollars, John can put whatever is left over from that payment and start “snowballing.”
-In essence, John always wants to be putting $270 a month toward his credit card debt.
+For John’s situation, he’s always paying $270 a month toward his credit card debt.
 We get that number by adding the minimum payments plus the extra $100 John is putting toward his debt:

-- Card 1: $60
+- Card 1: $25

-- Card 2: $45
+- Card 2: $40

-- Card 3: $40
+- Card 3: $45

-- Card 4: $25
+- Card 4: $60

 - Extra Amount: $100